Self-Imitated Diffusion Policy for Efficient and Robust Visual Navigation: Abstract

 \section{Abstract}

 Diffusion policies (DP) have demonstrated significant potential in visual navigation by capturing diverse multi-modal trajectory distributions.
 However, standard imitation learning (IL), which most DP methods rely on for training, often inherits sub-optimality and redundancy from expert demonstrations, thereby necessitating a computationally intensive ``generate-then-filter'' pipeline that relies on auxiliary selectors during inference.
 To address these challenges, we propose \textit{Self-Imitated Diffusion Policy (SIDP)}, a novel framework that learns improved planning by selectively imitating a set of trajectories sampled from itself.
 Specifically, SIDP introduces a reward-guided self-imitation mechanism that encourages the policy to consistently produce high-quality trajectories efficiently, rather than outputs of inconsistent quality, thereby reducing reliance on extensive sampling and post-filtering.
-During training, we employ a reward-driven curriculum learning paradigm to mitigate inefficient data utility , and goal-agnostic exploration for trajectory augmentation to improve planning robustness.
+During training, we employ a reward-driven curriculum as a gated cold-start protector to ensure training stability, and goal-agnostic exploration as a regularizer to preserve the diffusion model’s inherent multi-modal distribution.
 Extensive evaluations on a comprehensive simulation benchmark show that SIDP significantly outperforms previous methods, with real-world experiments confirming its effectiveness across multiple robotic platforms.
 On Jetson Orin Nano, SIDP delivers a 2.5$\times$ faster inference than the baseline NavDP, \ie, 110ms VS 273ms, enabling efficient real-time deployment.
+Project page: https://rhzhang1.github.io/sidp.github.io/.

-\section{INTRODUCTION}
+\section{Introduction}

-Diffusion-based path planning has recently emerged as a powerful paradigm for visual navigation~\cite{cai_navdp_2025, sridhar_nomad_2024}.
-By modeling entire trajectories through iterative denoising, these policies ensure spatiotemporal consistency compared to sequential action prediction~\cite{janner_planning_2022}.
-The generative nature of diffusion allows the policy to capture multi-modal trajectory distributions, making it well suited to complex environments with multiple feasible routes to a goal.
+\IEEEPARstart{D}iffusion-based path planning has emerged as a powerful paradigm for visual navigation~\cite{cai_navdp_2025, sridhar_nomad_2024}.
+By denoising full trajectories, diffusion policies maintain spatiotemporal consistency and capture multi-modal route distributions, making them suitable for complex environments with multiple feasible paths.